-Headed by a new Chief Technology Officer (CTO) the old draft existing technology plan is being used as the basis for developing completely new operational and strategic technology plans.
-Elements of these new draft plans are included as Chapter 8 of the District's Draft Education Master Plan (EMP) consistent with the integrated planning process of the District.
+At the of the new Chief Technology Officer (CTO) the old draft technology plan is being used as the basis for developing completely new operational and strategic technology plans.
+Elements of these draft plans are included as Chapter 8 of the District's Draft Education Master Plan (EMP) consistent with the integrated planning process of the District.
 The revision of the technology plan has started the process of integrating technology planning with strategic education planning.
 [E2.
 Planning.
 Chapter 8 of EMP; full EMP available on SCC Website]

-The draft Operational IT Plan, to be completed fall 2014, will address the operationally urgent needs to update and replace the five core enterprise infrastructure hardware systems (see above), all of which were/are end of life and/or end of support.
-A substantive change improvement in funding available for IT projects has been facilitated by the earmarking of funds in Measure Q. The Bond Spending plan has been approved, and the IT Infrastructure Upgrade project is being presented to the board on 9/17/2014.
-[E2.18.6 140917 IT Infrast.
-Project Initiation Form].
+The former (draft Operational IT Plan to be completed fall 2014) will address the operationally urgent needs of updating and replacing the five core enterprise infrastructure hardware systems (see above), all of which were/are end of life and/or end of support.
+A substantive change in funding available for IT projects has been facilitated by the earmarking of funds in Measure Q The Bond Spending plan is was approved on Aug 20th 2014

-The draft Strategic IT Plan, to be completed spring 2015, will focus on delivering state of the art, higher education opportunities to significantly enhance education delivery through the creative and integrated use of technology.
-In order to make SCC a leader in the use of education technology Chapter 8 of the EMP Defines the Education Technology Focus Area which are core to success in the District's overall Mission.
-[E2.
-Planning.
-Chapter 8 of EMP; full EMP available on SCC Website]
+The latter (draft Strategic IT Plan to be completed spring 2015) will focus on delivering state of the art, high quality higher education opportunities to significantly enhance education delivery through the creative and integrated use of technology.
+In order to make SCC a leader in the use of education technology Chapter 8 of the EMP defines the Education Technology Focus Area which are core to success in the District's overall Mission.

 Education Master Plan Chapter 8...
-Education Technology Focus Areas accomplished by providing an outstanding user experience, ubiquitous access to education resources, information, and materials through the creative use of technology and communication systems.
+Education Technology Focus Areas

+The overarching endeavor for SCC's education technology over the next decade and beyond is to deliver world class customer satisfaction (92.5% satisfaction rating) to all of our constituents; students, faculty, staff and our global community.
+This will be accomplished by providing an outstanding user experience, ubiquitous access to education resources, information, and materials through the creative use of technology and communication systems.
 The following ten education technology focus areas are central to SCC's success in delivering the highest quality user experience and satisfaction, and thereby contributing to world class education delivery.